Flag

 There are no international sanctions currently in force against this country

-Senegal has made limited progress in combating corruption, with the government conducting investigations primarily against political rivals and securing some convictions.
-Despite efforts to improve its anti-money laundering and counter-terrorism financing regime, significant deficiencies remain, although recent evaluations show progress in addressing identified issues.
-U.S. companies operating in Senegal are advised to assess corruption risks and ensure compliance with anti-corruption laws, as bribery and petty corruption are prevalent in many sectors.
+Senegal has made limited progress in combating corruption, with the government focusing on investigations against political rivals and requiring asset disclosures from high-level officials.
+Despite improvements in its anti-money laundering and counter-terrorism financing regime, significant challenges remain, including the prevalence of organized crime, human trafficking, and cybercrime.
+The country is under enhanced monitoring by the FATF and has been working to address deficiencies in its compliance measures, while U.S. companies are advised to assess corruption risks and ensure compliance with anti-corruption laws.

 Economy